🧡 Skip to main content🔍 Skip to search

 Event Viewer · Windows Logs · System

-The Event Properties shows additional and detailed information about the logged stop reason.
-The textual part shows a service display name and your specified stopping reason in a hexadecimal and textual representation.
+The Event Properties window shows detailed information about the logged stop reason.
+The textual part displays the service's display name and your specified stopping reason in both hexadecimal and textual formats.
 Your provided comment is also displayed here.

 Event Properties · Event 7042, Service Control Manager